 ALL YOU NEED TO KNOW ABOUT PROSTHETIC EYE AND ENUCLEATION SURGERY

-Having a prosthetic eye will immediately boost your confidence following the loss of an eye.
+Having an ocular prosthesis will immediately boost your confidence following the loss of an eye.
 Also, it is easy and comfortable to wear and maintain.

-You can use your ocular prosthesis during your everyday activities.
+You can use it during your everyday activities.
 You can even still cry since your eyes can make tears in the eyelids.

 What Is A Prosthetic Eye?